 The establishment of a hunting ban in Albania has not resolved the problem of illegal killing and taking of birds (IKB) in the country.
 The presence of IKB activities in the vicinity or/and within the boundaries of Protected Areas (which are in a permanent moratorium), turns this issue into an even greater concern for the country’s biodiversity.

-From October 25th-27th, AOS team, in the frame of “Combating Illegal Killing and Illegal Taking of Birds in Albania” project, conducted the National Anti-Poaching Camp, including 9 events: one consultation among local and national stakeholders, 6 patrols across Seman / Terbuf territory, a presentation about bird identification with Junior Rangers of Divjaka-Karavasta National Park and one birdwatching event.
+From October 25th-27th, AOS team, in the frame of “Combating Illegal Killing and Illegal Taking of Birds in Albania” and Critical Ecosystem Partnership Fund projects, conducted the National Anti-Poaching Camp, including 9 events: one consultation among local and national stakeholders, 6 patrols across Seman / Terbuf territory, a presentation about bird identification with Junior Rangers of Divjaka-Karavasta National Park and one birdwatching event.

 AOS team, the Regional Agency of Protected Areas (RAPA) of Fier, the State Police, representatives from State inspectorate for Environment, Forests, Waters and Tourism (SIEFWT) ISHMPUT, representatives from national and local environmental organizations, hunters, journalists, Junior Rangers, community members, and children joined the National Anti-Poaching Camp.
 Each of them recognized the importance of contributing to current and future efforts to address this issue.
 Throughout the camp, participants affirmed that the issue of illegal killing and taking of birds requires continuous cooperation, by strengthening efforts and coordination to tackle this pressing issue for bird conservation.

 The first day of the National Anti-Poaching Camp consisted of a roundtable discussion among local and national actors who have a key role in addressing the illegal killing and taking of birds in Albania.
 There, representatives shared experiences with and contributions against poaching activities over the Seman/ Terbufi area.